-The Council continues to focus on employee health and well-being.
-At the start of the pandemic, the Council established an infrastructure to support the Covid response.
-This provided a 7-day call monitoring service alongside the implementation of individual risk assessment process to support the continuation of essential services.
-The safe return of staff to the workplace was of paramount importance with further work being specified to enhance reporting of Covid sicknesses and working alongside occupational health services to offer adapted provision including virtual appointments and consultations.
+The safe return of staff to the workplace was of paramount importance, returning services to capacity following lock down and required actions to respond to the relaxation of Covid-19 restrictions.
+With further work being specified to enhance reporting of Covid-19 sicknesses and working alongside occupational health services to offer adapted provision including virtual appointments and consultations.
 During the course of the year, this has been vital to support Council employees.